 Kit included:

-- Cameras & lenses
+- Cameras and lenses

 - Lighting

-- Mechanical fixtures & mounts
+- Mechanical fixtures and mounts

 - Cables, routing, and accessories